Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Preliminaries

 \textbf{(a)~Critic update.} One core challenge in the critic's update step arises from the instability of temporal-difference (TD) learning when combined with function approximation in the off-policy setting—a phenomenon known as the \emph{deadly triad}.
-More precisely, given any policy $\pi$ to be evaluated, while TD learning is simple and effective in on-policy settings, it is provably unstable in off-policy setting when function approximation are used together due to the mismatch of $d_\mu$ and $d_\pi$.
-This instability has motivated a line of research on alternative methods for off-policy evaluation, including gradient-based TD methods~\citep{sutton2009fast,zhang2022truncated,qian2025revisiting}, Emphatic TD methods~\citep{sutton2016emphatic,yu2015convergence}, and target-network based methods~\citep{chen2023target,zhang2021breaking,fujimoto2018addressing,haarnoja2018soft,lillicrap2015continuous}.
+More precisely, to evaluate a given policy $\pi$, while TD learning is effective in on-policy settings, it is provably unstable in off-policy setting when function approximation are used due to the mismatch of $d_\mu$ and $d_\pi$.
+This instability has motivated a line of research on convergent methods for off-policy evaluation, including gradient-based TD~\citep{sutton2009fast,zhang2022truncated,qian2025revisiting}, Emphatic TD~\citep{sutton2016emphatic,yu2015convergence}, and target-network based methods~\citep{chen2023target,zhang2021breaking,fujimoto2018addressing,lillicrap2015continuous}.